TubercularOx/darkhaunter/laughter.md

 Given how gates are described, it follows that a Hunting Horror wouldn’t immediately recognize any of the ones placed before the Monster in the Dark.
 None of the gates encountered are circles or patterns on the ground, at least until the reveal near the end of the story.

-The Timeline page offers strong circumstantial evidence that the “What Gate?” joke first appeared alongside Rich’s decision to make the Monster in the Dark a Hunting Horror and steer the story toward a Snarl-related arc.
+The Timeline page offers strong circumstantial evidence suggesting that the “What Gate?” joke first appeared alongside Rich’s decision to make the Monster in the Dark a Hunting Horror and steer the story toward a Snarl-related arc.

 ## A Flawless Mystery

-Twice, Rich presents the Monster in the Dark as nigh-invulnerable: once in Comic 374, when Miko fails to affect it, and again in Comic 477, when Belkar fails to affect it.
+Twice, Rich presents the Monster in the Dark as nigh-invulnerable: once in [Comic 374](https://www.giantitp.com/comics/oots0374.html), when Miko fails to affect it, and again in [Comic 477](https://www.giantitp.com/comics/oots0477.html), when Belkar fails to affect it.
 At first glance, this makes it natural to assume the Monster in the Dark has a single, all-encompassing defense.
 But that assumption may not be correct.

 The Hunting Horror’s defensive abilities include Smoke Form, which lets it become incorporeal, and Deflect Harm, which allows it to negate attacks.
 These are two separate defenses, each with a limitation: Smoke Form prevents interaction with objects, and Deflect Harm requires concentration.

 Each of these fights presents a piece of the puzzle, but neither alone provides a full explanation.
 In Comic 374, the Monster in the Dark laughs uncontrollably, which strongly suggests it isn’t concentrating—making it unlikely that Deflect Harm is in play.
 In Comic 477, it holds its umbrella, which suggests it isn’t incorporeal—making Smoke Form unlikely.

-The structure of these two encounters encourages the audience to look for a single defense that explains both scenes.
+The structure of these two encounters encourages the audience to look for a single defense that explains both scenes, one that would leave the Monster in the Dark both corporeal and not concentrating, consistent with what we’re shown in each case.
 However, when examined in the context of the Hunting Horror reveal, these scenes instead suggest that different defensive abilities were used at different times.
 This new perspective encourages a closer look at these moments, reframing them in a way that wasn’t immediately obvious before.

 ### Miko vs. The Smoke Form Hunting Horror